 File a police report with your local law enforcement agency.

-Get a copy of your credit report from each of the three major credit bureaus, and start monitoring all your accounts.
+Get a copy of your credit report from each of the three nationwide credit bureaus, and start monitoring all your accounts.

 Here are just a few of the ways: